January 30, 2022

 Generally, OEDILF has not been enormously welcoming of multi-verse submissions, but Giorgio Coniglio has persisted, and the OEDILF number for each accepted multiverse poem is shown here on the slide with its first verse.

-To access the next 'brief saga' on this blog, proceed to... 'a gnat and a nit'.
+To access the next 'brief saga' on this blog (February 2022), proceed to Attribution to Ogden Nash'

-To access the most recent previous 'brief saga', back up to 'avian digestion'.
+To access the most recent previous 'brief saga' (December 2021), back up to 'Avian Digestion'.